posidoni/posidoni/README.md

 # Hi, my name is Misha!

-I am a Software Engineer (Backend — Go, TypeScript) with domain knowledge in FinTech, DeFi and e-commerce.
+I am a Software Engineer.

+I specialize in Backend (Go, TypeScript), Systems Engineering and have domain knowledge in FinTech, Web3 (DeFi) and e-commerce.

 ## Job